basicsofICT/dockerTasks/README.md

 # Docker Tasks in **GitHub Codespaces** - 10 Points

-- Work **in a GitHub Codespace**.
-In this repo, Docker runs **inside** the dev container via Docker-in-Docker (DinD).
-This means Docker is already pre-installed and ready to use.
+- In this Codespace, a Docker daemon runs inside the workspace container .
+The docker CLI is preinstalled and connected.
+You can open the Terminal and run commands right away.

 - First study [Docker Basics](https://dipaish.github.io/OS22/index.html) properly.
-I recommend completing all the tasks from the learning materials in the same environment to become familiar with the Docker environment before attempting the practical exercises below.
+I recommend completing all the tasks from the learning materials in the same environment to become familiar with the Docker environment before attempting the practical exercises below. ***You are also free to install Docker in your own personal device if you wish to.***

 - You can check your score yourself.
-You will earn a total of 10 points from the tasks.
+You can get a total of 10 points from the tasks.

-- Remember to frequently commit and push the changes [12. 🚀 Commit and push](#12--commit-and-push)
+- Remember to frequently commit and push the changes [12.Commit and push](#12--commit-and-push)

 ---

-***Do not edit check.sh***

-***Good luck 🚀***
 ## 1. Verify Docker in the Codespace

 ```bash